Q: Why should I consider a career in health administration?

 Q: What are the minimum GPA and GRE requirements for admission to the program?

 A: The Graduate School at UF requires a minimum GPA of 3.0 in the last two years of undergraduate studies.
-The department requires a minimum combined verbal-quantitative GRE score of 300 or a minimum GMAT score of 500.
+The department requires a minimum combined verbal-quantitative GRE score of 300 with analytical writing at least being 4.0.
+GMAT scores at a minimum be 500.
 These are not the only benchmarks by which we evaluate students.
-Emphasis is also placed on performance in relevant undergraduate courses (i.e. basic business and mathematics), statement of purpose, letters of recommendation, and extracurricular and work experience.
+Emphasis is also placed on performance in relevant undergraduate courses (i.e. basic business and mathematics), statement of purpose, personal essays, letters of recommendation, and extracurricular and work experience.

 Q: Who should I get recommendations from?

 A: You should ask for recommendations from individuals who are familiar with your academic achievement and who can address your potential for success in health administration.
 If you have been out of school for a number of years and are unable to contact former professors, letters from other individuals who can address your achievement will be accepted.

 A: A completed on-line application form, application fee (includes UF students), statement of purpose, 2 essays (uploaded in a single pdf document), current resume, 3 letters of recommendation, official transcripts (includes UF students), GRE or GMAT scores, and TOEFL scores (if international).